 “This acquisition augments our comprehensive API and impressive set of direct platform connectors, filling out the mobile channel in a way that no other company in the industry can match,” said Jack Welde, co-founder and chief executive officer, Smartling.
-“This is the first of several strategic developments to come as we seek to expand our Global Fluency Platform’s capabilities.”
+“This is the first of several strategic developments to come as we seek to expand our Translation Management Platform’s capabilities.”

 As Common Sense Advisory notes, mobile app localization is “a real sticky point for many organizations.”
 Every change to an iOS or Android app typically requires an app store review, which can take weeks to complete.
 Simply adding a new language, or modifying a single word of translation, often requires weeks to reach a global audience.
 In today’s fast-moving mobile world, this is not acceptable.

 “To truly help enterprises with all of their localized content needs, a service provider must offer technology that handles every type of content,” continued Jack.
 “Companies need real process automation solutions across every platform and every channel.”

 Solving mobile app localization for enterprise

 With the acquisition, Smartling is uniquely addressing this major pain point for companies and further transforming the way global content is created, consumed and managed.
 The mobile technology Jargon developed provides enterprises with the unprecedented ability to easily and instantly localize global content by simply dropping a single line of code into a mobile app.
 Any new content, new languages or corrections can be immediately pushed over-the-air to native apps around the world.